CanonicalLtd/maas-docs/en/nodes-comp-hw.md

 ### View Pod details

-Clicking a Pod's name on the 'Pods' page will reveal the resources contained within it:
+Clicking a Pod's name on the 'Pods' page will reveal the resources contained within it, including its total number of CPU cores, the amount of total RAM and local storage.
+These values update to reflect usage and remaining resources.

+The main view also lists the machines contained within the pod.

 ![pod details][img__pod-details]

+### Configuration

+Pods have several configuration options.
+These that are modified by selecting the 'Configuration' tab and clicking 'Edit'.
+These options include a pod's location, password, network zone and default storage pool.

+Additionally, two sliders are used to set *over commmit* ratios for CPU and memory resources.
+Over committed resources are those allocated beyond what's available to the pod.
+These sliders allow you to strictly limit whether CPU and memory can be over committed, and to what extent.

+![pod configuration][img__pod-compose-config]

 ### Compose Pod machine

-While on a Pod's details view, begin the machine composition process by pressing the 'Compose machine' button:
+While on a Pod's details view, begin the machine composition process by selecting 'Compose' from the 'Take action' dropdown menu:

 ![pod compose machine][img__pod-compose-machine]

 Fill in the fields (many are optional) and hit 'Compose machine' to finish.
 You will be brought back to the Pod's details view.
-In a few moments the new machine will be auto-commissioned:
+In a few moments the new machine will be auto-commissioned.

-![pod compose machine commissioning][img__pod-compose-machine-commissioning]

-The main 'Nodes' page should reflect this as well.
+The main 'Machines' page should reflect this as well.

 As expected, the new machine's resources will be deducted from the Pod's
 resources:

-![pod machine resources deducted][img__pod-compose-machine-deducted]
+![pod compose machine commissioning][img__pod-compose-machine-commissioning]

 ### Decompose a Pod machine